 Adhesions - Decreasing intraoperative trauma to the peritoneal surfaces can prevent adhesion formation

-A small-bowel obstruction (SBO) is caused by a variety of pathologic processes.
-The leading cause of SBO in industrialized countries is postoperative adhesions (60%), followed by malignancy, Crohn disease, and hernias, although some studies have reported Crohn disease as a greater etiologic factor than neoplasia.
+In the United States, 15 of every 100 admissions for abominal pain are due to small-bowel obstruction (SBO), with 300,000 admissions annually.
+An SBO is caused by a variety of pathologic processes.
+The leading cause of SBO in industrialized countries is postoperative adhesions (65-75%), followed by malignancy, Crohn disease, and hernias, although some studies have reported Crohn disease as a greater etiologic factor than neoplasia.
 Surgeries most closely associated with SBO are appendectomy, colorectal surgery, and gynecologic and upper gastrointestinal (GI) procedures (see the image below).
 (See Etiology.)

 One study from Canada reported a higher frequency of SBO after colorectal surgery, followed by gynecologic surgery, hernia repair, and appendectomy.
 Lower abdominal and pelvic surgeries lead to obstruction more often than upper GI surgeries.
 (See Etiology.)

 SBOs can be partial or complete, simple (ie, nonstrangulated) or strangulated.
 Strangulated obstructions are surgical emergencies.
 If not diagnosed and properly treated, vascular compromise leads to bowel ischemia and further morbidity and mortality.
-Because as many as 40% of patients have strangulated obstructions, differentiating the characteristics and etiologies of obstruction is critical to proper patient treatment.
+Differentiating the characteristics and etiologies of obstruction is critical to proper patient treatment because as many as 40% of patients have strangulated obstructions.
 SBO accounts for 20% of all acute surgical admissions.
-(See Clinical, Workup, and Treatment.)
+(See Presentation, Workup, and Treatment.)

-Small-bowel obstruction (SBO) leads to proximal dilatation of the intestine due to accumulation of GI secretions and swallowed air.
-This bowel dilatation stimulates cell secretory activity, resulting in more fluid accumulation.
-This leads to increased peristalsis above and below the obstruction, with frequent loose stools and flatus early in its course.
+Small-bowel obstruction (SBO) leads to proximal dilatation of the intestine due to accumulation of gastrointestinal (GI) secretions and swallowed air.
+Bowel dilatation stimulates cell secretory activity, resulting in more fluid accumulation.
+This, in turn, leads to increased peristalsis above and below the obstruction, with frequent loose stools and flatus early in its course.

 Vomiting occurs if the level of obstruction is proximal.
 Increasing small-bowel distention leads to increased intraluminal pressures.
 This can cause compression of mucosal lymphatics, leading to bowel wall lymphedema.
 With even higher intraluminal hydrostatic pressures, increased hydrostatic pressure in the capillary beds results in massive third spacing of fluid, electrolytes, and proteins into the intestinal lumen.
 The fluid loss and dehydration that ensue may be severe and contribute to increased morbidity and mortality.